 Edit the docker-compose.yml configuration file to send the log to the system logging.

-3. Comment out the existing lines under the logging: section by adding a "#" sign at the beginning of the lines and add a new configuration for the system logging like the following.
+docker-compose.yml in the Exploratory Server installation folder.exploratory: section.logging: section by adding a "#" sign at the beginning of the lines and add a new configuration for the system logging like the following. exploratory:

 :